Bryant & May was the largest matchstick manufacturer in Britain. It remains a leading premium brand of matches.

 1,400 young women went on strike at the Bow factory in 1888.
 Bryant & May management acquiesced to almost all of the strikers’ demands.
 An unpopular system of fines for misbehaviour was ended.
 It appeared that foremen had misrepresented the strikers’ position to the company directors, who subsequently requested that complaints be addressed directly to them in future, in order to avoid further misunderstandings.

 Bryant & May employed around 2,000 workers in 1895, including around 1,200 to 1,500 women and girls.

-Operations began in Brazil from 1895.
+Operations were established in Brazil from 1895.

-Phosphorous necrosis cover-up
+Phosphorus necrosis cover-up

 Twentieth century and growth through acquisition

 Bryant & May soon found keen competition in the match market.
 The Diamond Match Company used a Beecher match-making machine which could manufacture superior matches at half the cost of the Bryant & May product.
 Bryant & May acquired the Diamond Match Company for £480,000 in order to avoid a costly trade war in 1901.
 The acquisition gave Bryant & May the rights to the Swan Vesta brand of matches, and a large factory in Litherland, Liverpool.

 A 34 percent stake in the Lion Match Co of South Africa was acquired in 1905.

 An Australian factory was established in Melbourne in 1909.